Monday, November 4, 2024

 Sonora

-Unknowingly at the time, Andrew and i took a weekend gettting some sonoran boating in early this spring.
+Unknowingly at the time, Andrew and i took a weekend gettting some sonoran boating practice in early this spring to prep for a bigger trip.
 Besides the lower salt (which i hav done a few times, most recently in midsummer amid thousands of others) there is not traditionally much boating that is considered good in the area; it is the desert afterall and desert doesnt typically mix with water.
 Nonetheless, my worktrip happened to coincide with some winter rains which meant at least a few options were possible.
 A few possibilities had been suggested among a small group for a late winter weekend, but neither Andrew nor I had held a paddle for at least a few months, since our thanksgiving San Juan trip which hardly counted as whitewater.
 Rather than entering into excessively risky terrain or trying a lesser known section, we optend to hit the Verde.

 The verde does have many miles of paddling that consistently flow yearround, as there are springs that contribute water consistently and has been a go-to for us when we want to get on something easy without the hoards that are on the lower salt.
 This time we went from Tapco to past Tuzigot (we originally had intended to take out at Riverfront park in cottonwood but were having a good time so we went all the way to the 89A bridge).